Discover more from All Things Typescript

-Using Zod Schemas as Source of Truth for Typescript Types
+Using Zod Schemas as a Source of Truth for Typescript Types

 Learn how to avoid duplicating both Zod Schemas and Typescript Types and instead infer Types from Zod Schemas, using them as a source of truth for your Types.

 When building apps using Typescript, runtime validation is usually an afterthought.
-Typescript types are removed during the transpilation process, and while they help us with static type checking, it doesn’t help us with dynamic data, such as data from APIs, Forms, etc.
+Typescript types are removed during the transpilation process, and while they help with static type checking, they don’t help with dynamic data, such as data from APIs, Forms, etc.

 This is where schema validation libraries, such as Zod, Yup, etc., come in.
 They allow us to validate our data at runtime and ensure that we plug another possible source of bugs in our system.

-Unfortunately, for most of these libraries, it means that we have defined our types twice, which can be a maintenance nightmare, as a change in the shape of our data means that both of our types (Typescript and Schema validation types) have to be updated.
+Unfortunately, we have defined our types twice for most of these libraries, which can be a maintenance nightmare.
+A change in the shape of our data means that both types (Typescript and Schema validation types) must be updated.

-What if we could create one and automatically get the other i.e. write a JSON schema validation and then automatically get Typescript Types?
-And this is where Zod comes in.
+What if we could create one and automatically get the other, i.e., write a JSON schema validation and then automatically get Typescript Types?
+This is where Zod comes in.

 to a complex nested object.